-Your Cost Of Attendance (COA) at Pacific Lutheran University for the 2018-19 academic year: Below is our estimate of the average cost of a student attending PLU, based on the different living arrangements (on or off campus, or with parents) and assumes full-time enrollment for fall and spring semesters.
+Your Cost Of Attendance (COA) at Pacific Lutheran University for the 2021-22 academic year: Below is our estimate of the average cost of a student attending PLU, based on the different living arrangements (on or off campus, or with parents) and assumes full-time enrollment for fall and spring semesters.
 On campus room & meals assumes double occupancy, meal plan Plan B. The budget we used to determine your financial aid award can be found on your Offer of Financial Aid and on your Banner Web account.
 Requests for a budget increase can be submitted if your documented, actual costs are higher.

-On/Off Campus Living w/ Parents Living w/ Parents Tuition & fees: Wellness Plan: Diversity/Justice/Sustainability Fee: Room & meals: Book & supplies: Personal: Transportation: TOTAL: \$41,696 \$ 350 \$ 20 \$10,970 \$ 870 \$ 2,100 \$ 648 \$56,474 \$41,696 \$ 350 \$ 20 \$ 3,270 \$ 870 \$ 1,860 \$ 1,170 \$49,236 \$ 350 \$ 20 \$ 3,270 \$ 870 \$ 1,860 \$ 1,170
+On/Off Campus Living w/ Parents Tuition & fees: Wellness Access Plan: Technology Fee: Matriculation (Enrollment) Fee: Diversity/Justice/Sustainability Fee: Student Activities Fee: Room & meals: Book & supplies: Personal: Transportation: TOTAL: \$46,816 \$ 450 \$ 250 \$ 250+ \$ 20 \$ 40 \$11,482 \$ 942 \$ 2,012 \$ 648 \$62,910 \$46,816 \$ 450 \$ 250 \$ 250+ \$ 20 \$ 40 \$ 3,516 \$ 942 \$ 2,266 \$ 1,260 \$ 55,810 Expenses listed in red are billed by and paid to the university; (Add \$11,482 for room & meal cost if living on campus). + charged only once upon entrance to PLU.

 - 2. Your record of academic achievement and talents you bring to PLU, as reported in the admission application process: PLU awards "merit" scholarships for your academic achievement, exceptional artistic achievement in music, forensics, dance, theatre, and art, as well as leadership in your community.
 "Merit" awards may be awarded without respect to financial need, or may be part of a need-based financial aid award.
 As an NCAA DIII school, PLU does not include athletic participation, performance, or leadership in its consideration for scholarship eligibility. - 3.
-Your Expected Family Contribution (EFC), if you submitted the 2018-19 Free Application for Federal Student Aid (FAFSA).
+Your Expected Family Contribution (EFC), if you submitted the 2021-22 Free Application for Federal Student Aid (FAFSA).
 The EFC is based on a federal formula for determining your family's ability to contribute toward your education for the academic year.
-Your EFC can be found on your Offer of Financial Aid as "Family Contribution" under "Other options", as well as on Banner Web.
+Your EFC can be found on your Offer of Financial Aid as "Family Contribution", as well as on Banner Web.
 Eligibility for need-based assistance is calculated by subtracting your EFC and any outside resources from your COA.
-If your 2016 income information does not reflect your family's current financial circumstances, you may be eligible for a re-evaluation by completing the 2019 Special Circumstances Request Form, which can be downloaded from our Financial Aid Home page, under Documents & Forms. - 4.
-Scholarships not awarded by PLU must be communicated to the Financial Aid Office, providing the name and dollar amount of each scholarship to be received during the 2018-19 academic year.
-As soon as you are confirmed as a scholarship recipient, notify us of your outside scholarships by emailing us at outsideschp@plu.edu.
-PLU may be required by federal regulations to adjust your need-based aid package when outside resources are received.
-If an adjustment is necessary, loans and work study will be adjusted first.
-Grants and scholarships will be adjusted only if required and as a last resort.
-Any new student who hopes to compete in an NCAA sport in 2018-19 should notify PLU (and any NCAA DIII school they may attend) if athletics was considered in its application process. - 5.
+If your 2019 income information does not reflect your family's current financial circumstances, you may be eligible for a re-evaluation by completing the 2021 2022 Special Circumstances Request Form, which can be downloaded from our Home page, under the Documents tab. - 4.
+Scholarships not awarded by PLU must be communicated to the Office of Student Financial Services, providing the name and dollar amount of each scholarship to be received during the 2021-22 academic year.
+Notify us of your outside scholarships by emailing us at outsideschp@plu.edu.
+PLU may be required by federal regulations to adjust your need-based aid package when outside resources are received, beginning with work study and student loans.
+Grants and scholarships will be adjusted as a last resort, and only if required.
+New students hoping to compete in an NCAA sport in 2021-22 should notify PLU (any NCAA DIII school they may attend) if athletics was considered in the application process for any outside scholarship. - 5.
 Other factors that could affect your award include the state of your legal residence, the number of college credits already earned and the number of terms of financial aid already received, the funds available at the time we generated your award, your status as a full-time, undergraduate student, pursuing your first bachelor's degree and whether you are eligible for federal student aid as a U.S. citizen or permanent resident.